dell/terraform-provider-powerscale/docs/resources/adsprovider.md

 page_title: "powerscale_adsprovider Resource - terraform-provider-powerscale"
 subcategory: ""
 description: |-
-  ADS Provider resource
+  ADS Provider resource.
+This Terraform resource is used to manage ADS provider entities on PowerScale Array.
+You can create, update, delete and import PowerScale ADS providers with this resource.
 ---

 # powerscale_adsprovider (Resource)

-ADS Provider resource
+ADS Provider resource.
+This Terraform resource is used to manage ADS provider entities on PowerScale Array.
+You can create, update, delete and import PowerScale ADS providers with this resource.

 ## Example Usage